unixfox/antibot-proxy/README.md

 # How to make it work?

-1. Copy the `example.env` to `.env` and the `views/bot.template.pug` to `views/bot.pug`.
+1. Copy the `example.toml` to `config.toml` and the `views/bot.template.pug` to `views/bot.pug`.

-2. Modify the settings inside the `.env`.
+2. Modify the settings inside the `config.toml`.
 You don't need to modify every setting, just change the one that you want to be changed.
 Here is the reference for each setting:
 - `COOKIE_NAME`: The name of the cookie that will be used for checking if the client can handle the cookie.
 - `ENDPOINT_NAME`: The name of the CSS file that will be used for checking if the client can process the HTML code.
 - `JAIL_PATH`: The path to the directory where the banned IP will be stored.
 Optionally to be used with the [ipfilter](https://caddyserver.com/docs/http.ipfilter) plugin of Caddy.